 Jason was a co-owner of Central

-Delaware Speech-Language
+Delaware Speech-Language Pathology

 with his wife and company founder,

-founder, Kathleen Anderson.
+Kathleen Anderson.
+Jason’s primary

 focus was on marketing efforts and corporate finances.

 In his full-time career, Jason served as the Senior Director of Ticket Sales & Operations at Dover International Speedway.
 Jason played an integral part in our community by being a lead member of the “Autism Day at the Races” planning team.
 In 2012, the Speedway hosted the first-ever Autism-friendly event in NASCAR history in conjunction with the “FedEx 400 benefiting Autism Speaks” NASCAR Sprint Cup Series race.
 Families on the spectrum were treated to a day of educational speakers on a variety of topics, food and an exciting NASCAR race.
 When necessary, families were able to migrate to a dedicated quiet-room away from the track, featuring muted lights and dampened sound.